-1.5 On the other hand, measuring particle emissions generated by the interaction between tyres and road was considered much more challenging due to the difficulty of distinguishing the contributions from tyres, material deposited on the road, and the road itself.
-In the meantime, the EC has proposed in its European on the Move III initiative (Third Mobility Package) to develop a standard methodology to measure the abrasion rate of tyres in view of a possible future labelling scheme.
-This methodology will be developed through a process still under discussion Task Force on Tyre Abrasion (TFTA) under GRBP and GRPE but in any case, without the direct involvement of the PMP.
+hat gelöscht: has been discussed within the group and will be hat gelöscht: June hat gelöscht: 1 hat gelöscht: last hat gelöscht: regenerative will be developed through a Task Force on Tyre Abrasion (TFTA) under GRBP and GRPE but in any case without the direct involvement of the PMP.
 The group proposes to continue monitoring all information relevant to tyre/road wear particles and once the abrasion rate methodology is developed, to investigate the possibility of establishing a relationship between different abrasion rates and particle emissions.